alfahadgm/Claude-Code-Universal/AUDIT-PROMPTS.md

 SCOPE: Critical Testing Coverage, Quality Assurance (QA) Gaps, and Supply Chain Security.

-TOOL-AUGMENTED INVESTIGATION (use available tools, skip when absent):
+INVESTIGATION TOOLS (use whichever tools suit each investigation):
+- Grep/Glob/Read: Find test files and match against source files to identify untested modules.
+Inspect CI/CD configs.
+Search for hardcoded secret patterns (API_KEY, SECRET, PASSWORD, token =).
+Check lock files.
 - GitHub MCP: Check CI/CD workflow files for test gates.
 Check dependabot alerts and security advisories.
-Review the dependency graph for known vulnerabilities.
+Review dependency graph.
-- Context7: For key dependencies, check if the installed version has known deprecations, breaking changes, or security patches available.
+- Context7: Check if installed dependency versions have known deprecations, breaking changes, or security patches available.
-- security-guidance plugin: Run supply chain security checks against the project's dependency manifests.
+- security-guidance plugin: Run supply chain security checks against dependency manifests.

-- Fallback: Use Grep to find test files and match against source files to identify untested modules.
-Use Read to inspect CI/CD configs (.github/workflows/, .gitlab-ci.yml, Jenkinsfile).
-Search for hardcoded secret patterns (API_KEY, SECRET, PASSWORD, token followed by = or :).
-Use Bash to check lock file presence.
+CONFIDENCE ROUTING (do NOT enter plan mode for this):
+When you find an issue, assess confidence inline — "confident" means you can cite the exact file, line, and mechanism without ambiguity:
+- Confident → report as [verified].
+- Uncertain → collect the issue.
+After the investigation pass, dispatch ALL uncertain issues as parallel subagents (one per issue, via the Agent tool).
+Each subagent independently: checks whether the untested code is on a critical path or a low-impact utility.
+  For potential hardcoded secrets, checks if it's a placeholder, example, or test fixture.
+Uses GitHub MCP or Context7 to corroborate if available.
+Each subagent returns one of:
+  - Confirmed → report as [verified].
+  - Disproven → discard, do not include in output.
+  - Plausible but cannot confirm → add to "Investigated but Unverified" appendix at the end of the report.

 Analyze the codebase and report the following: